Resources Management: The concept of different types of forestry. Woodland owners and their objectives.

 - Prepare management plans appropriate to the owner and types of woodland.

-- Assess and evaluate the financial performance of woodlands.
+- Assess and evaluate the factors affecting the financial performance of woodlands.

 Students should be familiar with the content of at least one of the following: